Msalways/Ask-My-DB/README.md

-# ask-mydb
+# askmydb

 A Python package for querying databases using natural language.

 ## Overview

-askdb allows you to interact with your databases by asking questions in natural language.
+askmydb allows you to interact with your databases by asking questions in natural language.
 It leverages large language models (LLMs) to convert your queries into SQL and execute them on the specified database.

 ## Features